Java OOPs – What is Object Oriented Programming?

 Fig 12 – Overloading on the basis of return type of method

-• Can we overload static method
+• Can we overload static method in Java

 • Static method can be overloaded(method signature should be different).